Brinda Parekh

-Brinda Parekh is an Indian actress and model.
+Brinda Parekh is an Indian former actress and model.
 She has acted in South Indian films and has also done item numbers in Tamil, Telugu, Kannada and Hindi films.
 She has acted in 4 movies in Tamil, several other movies in Telugu and Kannada and 3 Hindi movies.

 Career

-Being born and brought up in Mumbai, she started her career from modeling in television commercials like Vimal Suitings, Microsoft Windows XP, Anchor Switches, VIP Frenchie, Kit Kat, Thumbs Up, Polo Mint, Royal Challenge Beer, Amul Macho Vests, etc., and hundreds of other brands in print media as well.
+Being born and brought up in Mumbai, she started her career from modelling in television commercials like Vimal Suitings, Microsoft Windows XP, Anchor Switches, VIP Frenchie, Kit Kat, Thumbs Up, Polo Mint, Royal Challenge Beer, Amul Macho Vests, etc., and hundreds of other brands in print media as well.
 Before entering films she appeared in music videos.